-- i) Installation of Tube wells, - ii) Solarization of Agricultural Tube Wells.

-The best solution to the problem of water scarcity in the rain fed areas of KP is the harvesting of rain/ runoff/ spring water at the local level; on-farm or in the immediate vicinity of the farmland.
-The water can be harvested in water ponds (earthen in low lying area while cemented in sloped/ terraced mountainous areas), earthen water reservoirs, mini dams, sailaba water harvesting through field inlets/spillways in the rod kohi areas of southern KP, check dams in the gullied lands for land reclamation and ground water recharge, sand dunes stabilization in the arid southern regions of the province, terracing for moisture conservation in hilly tracts and stream bank stabilization for protection of prime agriculture lands along the bank of water channels and micro-watershed demonstration sites.
+- i) Installation of Tube wells. - ii) Solarization of Agricultural Tube Wells areas), earthen water reservoirs, mini dams, sailaba water harvesting through field inlets/spillways in the rod kohi areas of southern KP, check dams in the gullied lands for land reclamation and ground water recharge, sand dunes stabilization in the arid southern regions of the province, terracing for moisture conservation in hilly tracts and stream bank stabilization for protection of prime agriculture lands along the bank of water channels and micro-watershed demonstration sites.